What is a link wheel in SEO?

-Whether you call it link power, link juice, or link equity, link wheels can increase the power of your backlinks.
-As long as you’re continually working to increase each site’s ranking in the search engines, every site will benefit.
+Whether you call it link power, link juice, or link equity, link wheel can increase the power of your backlinks.
+As long as you’re continually working to increase each site’s ranking in the Search Engine Results pages (SERPs), every site will benefit.

 This benefit will always be smaller compared to other link building strategies like content marketing, but it’s fairly useful.

 A link wheel provides multiple opportunities to generate revenue.
 When you can rank multiple sites in the search engines for the same keywords, you’ll generate more traffic and more sales.

 Each website in your link wheel is an opportunity to generate additional income.
 Whether you’re soliciting sales directly or getting people to join your email list, a link wheel multiplies your efforts.
 You don’t need to have separate email lists if your sites are all related to the same subject.
 That’s something to think about before you get started.
 The more sites you can build around the same product, the easier it will be to manage.